Lab: Hacking an android device with MSFvenom [updated 2020]

 Jatin Jain

 In this lab, we are going to learn how you can hack an android mobile device using MSFvenom and the Metasploit framework.
 We will use MSFvenom for generating the payload, save it as an .apk file and set up a listener to the Metasploit framework.
-Once the user/victim downloads and install the malicious .apk, an attacker can easily get back the session on Metasploit.
-To accomplish this, an attacker needs to do some social engineering to install the .apk on the victim’s mobile device.
+Once the user/victim downloads and installs the malicious .apk, an attacker can easily get back the session on Metasploit.
+To accomplish this, an attacker needs to do some social engineering to install the .apk on the victim's mobile device.

-We will demonstrate this by using the following tools
+We will demonstrate this by using the following tools:

 • Kali Linux